DylanKentish/ECM3440-python/README.md

 ### WSGI

 The Web Server Gateway Interface (WSGI) is a standard interface between web server software and web applications written in Python.
+It's not something you need to know the details of as there are Python frameworks that will do the hard work for you.

+Frameworks like `bottle` and `flask` make it easy to process web *forms*, handle uploading and downloading of files, and other capabilities required of web sites.

 `bottle` example